Zen at War: Responses

+Professor Kemmyo Taira Sato, Director of Three Wheels Shin Buddhist Temple and former pupil of D. T. Suzuki, wrote :

+Robert Aitken, zen teacher and social activist, wrote :

 Ton Lathouwers, Chán-teacher in the Netherlands, in relation to Zen at War mentions Hisamatsu's impossible question, "What will you do when you cannot do anything, when all your best intentions and great endeavour are invested to no avail whatsoever, when all you do is doomed to fail?", relating it to a statement by Takeo Sato: